The age of the Young Person being referred will determine which of these pathways they follow. These pathways are:

 - Be in the care of Bolton Local Authority or living in Bolton for a long time if another Local Authority has legal responsibility.

-- Be between 11 years old (school Year 7) and their 24th The age of the young person being referred will determine which Mentoring pathway they follow.
+- Be between 8 years old and their 24th birthday.
+The age of the young person being referred will determine which Mentoring pathway they follow.

 - Want to engage with a mentor.